SciML/DiffEqDocs.jl/docs/src/tutorials/discrete_stochastic_example.md

 # Discrete Stochastic (Gillespie) Equations

-In this tutorial we will describe how to define and simulate continuous-time discrete-state jump processes, also known in biological fields as Gillespie-type models.
-The underlying algorithms that sample these processes are Gillespie-type methods, also known as stochastic simulation algorithms (SSAs).
+In this tutorial we will describe how to define and simulate continuous-time jump processes, also known in biological fields as Gillespie-type models.
 This tutorial assumes you have read the [Ordinary Differential Equations tutorial](ode_example.html).
 The discrete stochastic simulations we consider are a form of jump equation with a "trivial" (non-existent) differential equation.
-We will first demonstrate how to build these types of models using the biological modeling functionality, then describe how to build it directly and more generally using jumps, and finally show how to add discrete stochastic simulations to differential equation models.
+We will first demonstrate how to build these types of models using the biological modeling functionality, then describe how to build them directly and more generally using jumps, and finally show how to add discrete stochastic simulations to differential equation models.

 ## Defining a Model using Reactions